Juvenile & Correctional Counselor

 Licensure and Certification for Juvenile & Correctional Counselors

 The primary certification juvenile and correctional counselors earn is the American Correctional Association (ACA) Certified Corrections Officers/Juvenile (CCO/JUV) certificate.
 To be eligible for this certification, candidates must have a high school diploma or GED and one year of work experience in juvenile corrections.
 Candidates must submit an application for certification along with an application fee.
 The fee for the exam is $150 for ACA members or $190 for non-members.
+Fees also vary depending on the level of exam, with supervisor, manager, executive, and behavioral health certifications all having higher cost burdens than an officer level exam.

 Once the application is approved, candidates will be able to sit for the certification exam.
 The exam consists of 200 multiple choice questions and must be completed in four hours.
 Candidates must pass the exam with at least 70 percent or higher to earn the CCO/JUV certification.
 A score of 90 percent or higher earns the candidate an honors credential.

 Licensing requirements for juvenile and correctional counselors vary by state.
 Some states require juvenile and correctional counselors to be peace officers and pass the required training.
-Nearly all employers and states require juvenile corrections officers to have CPR and first aid certification as well as pass a background and drug test.
+Nearly all employers and states require juvenile corrections officers to have CPR and first aid certification as well as pass a background check and drug test.
 In some states, candidates must pass a fitness test and a medical exam to ensure they are physically fit to perform the required job duties.

 Depending on the job or state requirements, candidates may be required to pass a psychological test as well to determine if they are mentally and emotionally capable of providing services to delinquent youth.
 Candidates must also meet minimum age requirements, which is at least 21 years of age for many states.